vainiotalo/simple-poll-app/README.md

 #### Back end:

-Back end cannot be ran without the local `.env` variable.
+Back end cannot be run without the local `.env` variable.
 Code can be inspected though.
 Back end is connected to a production build of the front end.

-### Tasks to be done

-- Fix logo and fonts not displaying on some devices
-- Implement user authentication
-- Implement the ability sort polls in the poll directory, e.g. by date
-- Make app more mobile friendly